The (Possible) Vindication of a Villainess in the original Dallas TV Series.

 Katherine tracked down Jenna’s long-lost ex-husband Naldo Marchetta to stir up trouble inviting him to the Big D that is Dallas.
 Which maybe Jenna should have been honest about as his appearance and not led her former flame Bobby up the garden path about him possibly being her daughter’s father.

 Katherine slept with her beloved Bobby’s brother JR thinking he’d help her in her quest for Bobby’s love.
 But she was blackmailed by him with his alleged sex tape. leading to her confession to Bobby about it.
 Again unfair, as Bobby had often turned down girls who’d slept with his brother (see Holly Harwood, in another part of the saga).
 But by now Bobby and Pam discovered she was behind their breakup.
 Bobby finally (how

 dense naive was he?) realised just how much Katherine loved him.

 This post features in the Classic TV Blog Association’s Classic TV Villain‘s blogathon.
 Other reviews with this Dallas cast includes Morgan Brittany appearing in my Prime Time Soap Star Ads and Galaxy of Guest Star Ensembles.
+She also stars in Gable and Lombard and in Gypsy.
 I’ve written many, many more posts on Dallas stars and on the TV Show.
 With the cast featured here in 5 Patrick Duffy Performances and Victoria Principal starring in Earthquake alongside the reviewed George Kennedy.
 Other Dallas posts include my post on Dallas, the Christmas tag post on the 12 Days of Dallas, the final episode Conundrum and confessing my love for JR Ewing.
-My tweets from Morgan appear in my mentions pages here for 2016, 2017 and 2018.